Exploring Graph-Transformer Out-of-Distribution Generalization Abilities: Experimental Results

 For the Motif with size shift task, MHA achieves the highest OOD accuracy when combined with GroupDRO, while GPS lags by approximately 5\%.
 This suggests that size-based generalization may favor pure Transformers, likely due to their inherently long-range receptive fields.

-In the Motif with basis shift task, MHA and GPS exhibit closely matched OOD accuracy and gap, suggesting that both attention-based and hybrid backbones are well suited to handling structural shifts in graph topology.
+In the Motif with basis shift task, MHA and GPS exhibit closely matched OOD accuracy and gap, suggesting that both attention-based and hybrid backbones are well-suited to handling structural shifts in graph topology.

-Last, for the SST2 with length shift task, GPS achieves the highest OOD accuracy (81.05\%) with CORAL, while also maintaining low accuracy gaps across DG algorithms.
-Although vGIN attains relatively strong OOD performance here compared to other tasks, the gains from GPS remain consistent and underline its robustness.
+For the SST2 with length shift task, GPS achieves the highest OOD accuracy (83.29\%) with GroupDRO, while also maintaining low accuracy gaps across DG algorithms.
+Although vGIN attains relatively strong OOD performance here, the gains from GPS remain consistent and underline its robustness.

+Last for the HIV tasks, when comparing the strongest OOD variants of each backbone, vGIN leads by roughly 2\% on the size shift and 5\% on the scaffold shift, suggesting that locality in message passing can be better suited for certain distribution shifts.

-Across various graph classification tasks and DG algorithms, GPS consistently achieves the highest or near-highest \ac{OOD} accuracies and smallest accuracy GAP, demonstrating the advantage of combining local message passing with global attention.
-In contrast, vGIN exhibits large performance drops, especially on CMNIST and Motif—where the accuracy gaps exceed 35 to 50 points, highlighting its sensitivity to distribution shifts.
+Across four out of six graph classification tasks and various DG algorithms, GPS consistently achieves the highest or near-highest \ac{OOD} accuracies and smallest accuracy GAP, demonstrating the advantage of combining local message passing with global attention.
+In contrast, vGIN exhibits large performance drops (except for the HIV tasks), especially on CMNIST and Motif—where the accuracy gaps exceed 25 to 50 points, highlighting its sensitivity to distribution shifts.
 Meanwhile, MHA perform well on Motif tasks but less effectively on others.
-These patterns suggest that GPS offers a more reliable backbone for maintaining performance under distribution shift.
+These patterns suggest that GPS offers a more reliable backbone for maintaining performance under most distribution shifts.
 The results are visualized in Figure~\ref{fig:ood_acc_and_gap}, where the left panel shows the OOD test accuracy results, and the right one presents the gap accuracies.
 ID results are discussed in Appendix \ref{sec:additional_exp}.